 This is where the frameworks diverge most significantly.

-ADK agents deploy to Vertex AI Agent Engine with a single API call.
+ADK agents deploy to Agent Runtime with a single API call.
 The deployment process packages the agent code, provisions a managed endpoint, configures authentication through Google Cloud IAM, and sets up autoscaling.
 There is no Dockerfile to write, no Kubernetes cluster to manage, and no API gateway to configure.
 The deployed agent inherits Google Cloud’s SLA, monitoring, and security infrastructure.

 LangChain agents require you to build your own deployment stack.
 LangServe can wrap an agent as a FastAPI endpoint, but you still need to containerize it, deploy it to a compute service (Cloud Run, ECS, Kubernetes), configure state persistence (Redis, PostgreSQL, Firestore), set up authentication, and manage scaling.
 LangSmith provides observability, but it is a separate service with its own pricing and integration requirements.